cs50/compare50/docs/source/index.rst

 .. * :ref:`modindex`
 .. * :ref:`search`

 Compare50 is a tool for detecting similarity in code that supports well over 300 programming and templating languages.
 The tool itself is open-source and by design extensible in its comparison methods.
-There is no need to upload code to an external source, compare50 runs locally from the command-line.
+There is no need to upload code to an external host, compare50 runs locally from the command-line.
 As a local tool, compare50 presents its findings in static and interactive HTML files that allow for easy sharing.
 And it does so blazingly fast, easily comparing 1000 source files within seconds.

 Installation